ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression.md

 </details>

 ---

-12. Suppose you fit a ordinary linear regression model over your data and you find it is underfitting.
+12. Suppose you fit a ordinary linear regression model over your data and you find it is under-fitting.
 Is it good idea to use Ridge ot Lasso regression here?

 <details><summary><b>Answer</b></summary>